 Activities & Committees

-The B’nai Tikvah Choir, under the expert direction of Cantor Jennie Chabon, performs at High Holidays and through the year.
+The B’nai Tikvah Choir, under the expert direction of Rabbi Jennie Chabon, performs at High Holidays and through the year.
 Additionally, the choir participates in different local choral festivals.
 The choir is open to all members with a love for music.
 Think you might be interested?
 We’d love to have you join!
-Contact Cantor Chabon.
+Contact Rabbi Chabon.

-- Fundraising (Sandy Gross, email@example.com).
-Our Fundraising Committee focuses its creative energy on raising additional funding to support CBT’s community and activities.
+- Fundraising (Amanda Regenstein): Our Fundraising Committee focuses its creative energy on raising additional funding to support CBT’s community and activities.
 Past successful fundraising events include:

-- The annual Restaurant Walk, when we stroll through the streets of Walnut Creek sampling tastings from a variety of restaurants along the way.
+- The annual Taste of Walnut Creek Restaurant Walk, when we stroll through the streets of Walnut Creek sampling tastings from a variety of restaurants along the way

 - Our Legacy Giving program for those who would like to include B’nai Tikvah in their estate plans

-- Our Capital Campaign with a specific aim of paying down the mortgage on our beautiful facilities
+- Our Culture of Giving Capital Campaign with a specific aim of paying down the mortgage on our beautiful synagogue

-- Israel Engagement (Julia Babka-Kurzrock, firstname.lastname@example.org).
-Through an array of youth, family and adult programming, we will build a strong connection between CBT and the people of Israel that will deepen our understanding of Israel’s history, society, and culture and encourage travel as well as study opportunities.
-Our committee includes a strong partnership with the local Israel scouts Shevet Egoz, https://shevetegoz.wixsite.com/egoz (https://m.facebook.com/shevet.egoz) and other local community/organizations.
+Through an array of youth, family and adult programming, we will build a strong connection between CBT and the people of Israel that will deepen our understanding of Israel’s society, history, history, and culture and encourage travel as well as study opportunities.
+Our committee has a strong partnership with the Contra Costa Jewish Community Center and its Under One Tent programs, the LGBTQ+ community (Keshet), local Israeli (teen) scouts Shevet Egoz, and other local community/organizations.

-- Men of CBT (Kevin Meyer Margolin, email@example.com).
-The Men of CBT is our Temple men’s group which strives to serve the men in our community with innovative programming and activities.
+- Men of CBT (Joshua Bevitz): The Men of CBT is our Temple men’s group which strives to serve the men in our community with innovative programming and activities.
 Past activities have included trips to the Contemporary Jewish Museum in San Francisco – with a Jewish deli lunch), Bocce ball tournaments, Pizza parties and poker nights.
 The Men of CBT also perform services for the Temple including helping with projects where appropriate, bar tending at functions and transporting items for our annual High Holiday celebrations.

-- Ritual (Jason Pollack. firstname.lastname@example.org).
-The Ritual Committee supports the Clergy in their creation and implementation of meaningful Shabbat and holiday services.
+- Ritual (Idelle Lipman. firstname.lastname@example.org): The purpose of the Ritual Committee at Congregation B’nai Tikvah is to support the Clergy in its creation and implementation of meaningful Shabbat and holiday services.
 Committee members encourage participation in synagogue life, provide hands-on assistance for special programs and help shape ritual policies and guidelines.
 The Committee also acts as a sounding board for congregants to voice their ideas and hopes.
 Our Ritual Committee seeks to enhance the warm, inviting atmosphere for which our congregation is known.
-We meet the second Monday of the month at 7:00 p,m. and welcome your participation in enhancing our Committee.

-- Sisterhood (Rayna Ravitz).
-B’nai Tikvah Sisterhood is a social organization that promotes camaraderie and service to the temple and the Jewish community.
+- Sisterhood (Mona Epstein): B’nai Tikvah Sisterhood is a social organization that promotes camaraderie and service to the temple and the Jewish community.
 Sisterhood pitches in by helping sponsor Temple Events, such as fundraisers and religious school activities.